cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Using global variables as function parameters (e.g. `def foo(Z) ... end`) is not allowed.

+Unlike main variables, global variables are never optimized away from the code.
+This also means that their use makes the code a bit less friendly towards optimization, and you should limit their use to situations where they're really needed (i.e. for variables accessed from different functions, or for compile-in parameters).

 # External memory

-Mindcode supports storing variables in external memory (memory cells or memory banks linked to the processor).
-These variables are stored independently of the processor and can be used to share values between processors, or to keep values even when the processor is destroyed or its code recompiled.
+Mindcode supports storing variables in external memory - memory cells or memory banks linked to the processor.
+These variables are stored independently of the processor and can be used to share values between processors, or to keep values even when the processor is destroyed or its code altered.

 On the other hand, only numeric values can be stored in external memory.
 It is therefore not possible to use it to store strings, buildings or item types there.
 This -- quite restrictive -- limitation is unfortunately imposed by